Press Kit

 These works emerged from Singmin’s time DJing yoga events as one half of The Future Sound of Yoga, an experience for which he re-imagined the Rorogwela lullaby, a recording which was popularised in the early 1990s through its use in Sweet Lullaby by Deep Forest.
 When clearance efforts uncovered a long trail of ethical concerns, Singmin travelled to the Solomon Islands to seek answers.

 Confronted with the complexity of the unresolved issues, he shifted into filmmaking as way of honouring the song’s origins and giving voice to the people from where it came.
-The result is Searching for Afunakwa, a documentary which asks what responsibility artists carry when music crosses borders — and whether it is ever too late to acknowledge past mistakes and put them right.
+The result is Searching for Afunakwa, a documentary which asks what responsibility artists carry when music moves between cultures — and whether it is ever too late to acknowledge past mistakes and put them right.

 PRESS ASSETS